akonPAPA/taskboard-lite-api/README.md

 - Foreign key from `WorkItemComments.WorkItemId` to `WorkItems.Id`.
 - Indexes on `WorkItems.ProjectId`, `Status`, `Priority`, and a composite filtering index.

 `DateTimeOffset` values are stored as UTC ticks so SQLite can sort and filter them reliably.
+Btw, this avoids a lot of timezone headaches.

 ## Run On Windows PowerShell